parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/manage_account.md

 ### Import Existing Keypair
-If you have already got keys from ParallelChain Explorer, you can import your account keypair with this command.
+To import your account keypair obtained from ParallelChain Explorer, you can use the following command.
 Random name will be set if you do not provide a name.

 === "Linux / macOS"
     ```bash